adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 ---
 _schema: default
-title: Let’s Create a Microblog with Visual Editing using Bookshop and Eleventy
+title: Let’s create a microblog with visual editing using Bookshop and Eleventy
-breadcrumb_title: Let’s Create a Microblog with Visual Editing
+breadcrumb_title: Let’s create a microblog with visual editing
 description: >-
-  Visual editing is table-stakes for a modern content management workflow and CloudCannon makes it straightforward to add visual editing to the same development workflow your development team already loves.
+  Visual editing is table stakes for a modern content management workflow.
+Using CloudCannon, it’s straightforward to add visual editing to your project using the same workflow your development team already loves.
 draft: true
 series:
 image: https://cc-dam.imgix.net/bookshop.png